 Proteolytic enzymes are the various enzymes that digest proteins and fibrin.
 These enzymes include the pancreatic proteases chymotrypsin and trypsin, bromelain, papain, serrapeptase and fungal proteases.
 These enzymes are used in systemic enzyme therapy for a whole body effect.

-Many conditions may benefit from regular enzyme therapy including inflammation, pain, bursitis and tendonitis.
+Many conditions may benefit from regular enzyme therapy.
 Enzyme therapy may also be beneficial for sports injuries and traumas.
-Taking an initial loading dose of a product like Wobenzym may help speed up the healing process that occurs within the body.
+Taking an initial loading dose of a product like Wobenzym may help support the healing process that occurs within the body.
 Proteolytic enzymes may be beneficial after an especially difficult workout.

 Proper post-workout supplementation is important for many reasons.
 Proper recovery nutrition may help your about avoid the oxidative stress and inflammation that follows a workout.